For fun Halloween decorations, make these Hanging Fabric Ghosts to haunt your home.

 A couple days later we added googly eyes with tacky glue, removed the ghosts from the frames, and threaded string in the center of the head for hanging (fishing line would have been nice but I just had white thread on hand).

 I was afraid they might not hold their form since we used such a large piece of fabric but they really did.
 One was a little bit limp, but it was the last one in the glue bath and just didn’t get enough coverage.
 I made a little more of the glue mixture and brushed it on the following morning, let it set up and all was well.
-I think they make great, spooky ghost decorations on the front porch.
+I think they make great, spooky hanging fabric ghosts Halloween decorations on the front porch.
 I hope they stay dry enough!

 LOL – Just after the outdoor photo was taken and I typed the above post, it started to rain.
-The kids were really worried about their ghosts getting wet so we decided to move them indoors.
+The kids were really worried about their hanging fabric ghosts getting wet so we decided to move them indoors.
 They are currently haunting the pass through from our dining room to living room.